 No treatment is usually advised at first as the outlook is good.
 Typically, a doctor may advise that you wait three months to see if the glue ear clears.
 Watchful waiting is sometimes called active monitoring.
 Watchful waiting isn't usually an option for some children - eg, those with Down's syndrome or cleft palate.

 For this treatment a special balloon is blown up by the child using their nose.
 This is called auto-inflation.
 It puts back pressure into the nose and may help to open up the Eustachian tube and allow better drainage of the fluid.
 The child needs to do this regularly until the fluid clears.
 The research studies that looked into this treatment found that it seems to help in some cases but not all.
-Also, this balloon treatment requires a lot of commitment to do regularly.
-It is also difficult for young children to do properly.
-Therefore, with well-motivated older children who can use the device, it may be worth a try.
+It may improve middle ear function and reduce the need for an operation.
+It is difficult for young children to do properly.
+With well-motivated older children who can use the device, it may be worth a try.
 It is not thought to cause any side-effects or problems.
 You can get an auto-inflation kit called Otovent® on prescription, or you can buy it from pharmacies.

 A small operation may be advised by an ear specialist if your child's glue ear persists, or is severe.
+This involves inserting small tubes called grommets (see below).
 The operation isn't done as often as it used to be because it is now realised that most cases of glue ear get better without treatment.
 Also there isn't a lot of evidence that surgery makes much difference to a child's speech or language development.

 Hearing aids are an option instead of an operation to insert grommets in children with hearing loss who have glue ear in both ears.
 The hearing aids would usually only be used for the time until the glue ear clears away.You and your child should have an opportunity to discuss this option with the specialist and your views should be taken into account.
 The anxiety caused to some children by having to wear aids sometimes outweighs the benefits.